Back

 Hours of customer voice.
 Zero content.

-Every one of those conversations has a quote, a moment, a story worth publishing.
-You know it.
-Your team knows it.
-But by Friday, you'll ship two LinkedIn posts and one case study draft.
-The rest will sit untouched until someone deletes the folder next quarter.
+Every conversation has a quote, a moment, a story worth publishing.
+By Friday, you'll ship two LinkedIn posts and one case study draft.
+The rest sits untouched until someone deletes the folder next quarter.

 The signal is there.
 The system to turn it into content isn't.
-Every piece of marketing content from customer feedback travels through 5+ handoffs across 4+ tools, manually, every single time:
+Every asset travels through 5+ handoffs across 4+ tools manually, every time:

 1